 easygoing friends insisted on taking a taxi, from La Chapelle d'Abondance to the

-Col de Bassachaux (where we had an omelet before setting off), saving
+Col de Bassachaux (where we had an omelet before setting off but the restaurant may be under repair as I write), saving

 over 6 hours of walking.
 We then walked on through Switzerland to